Factors that Affect the Quality of Your Rest

 On the other hand, lifestyle habits depend very much on the culture in which we belong.

-In Spain, for example, it’s common to eat late and go to bed very late, which is in contrast with a lot of northern European countries and most of the United States.
+In Spain, for example, it’s common to eat late and go to bed very late; it’s not like this for a lot of northern European countries and most of the United States.

-All of these are factors don’t necessarily depend on the individual, but also determine your ability to get good quality sleep.
+All of these are factors don’t necessarily depend on the individual.
+However, they do determine your ability to get good quality sleep.

 Over time and without even noticing it, your biological cycle is no longer in sync with daylight.
 If you get to work when the sun hasn’t risen yet or go home late at night, this can seriously affect your rest.